DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT

 A disciple asked the wise, and very old, tea master Lao Cha, of his secret to longevity.

 Golden Water Turtle — he answered, offering a small cup of tea.

 Puzzled, the disciple took a sip.
 The unique Yan Yun, the minerals, the notes of heart-warming chocolate, and the sweet roasted taste... all enveloped his body and soul.
 The disciple had no further questions.

-The Wuyi Mountain region is the place of 39 peaks, 99 valleys, and a river with 9 bends.
-The mountain peaks, though not incredibly high, are always shrouded with fog and mist.
-The moisture gets accumulated on the rocky sides of the mountains and then flows down these rocks, to the roots of the tea plants, enriching them with minerals and creating the unique Yan Yun (“rock rhyme") taste for which "Golden Water Turtle" Shui Jin Gui Oolong Tea is famous.
+The Wuyi Mountain region is a place of 39 peaks, 99 valleys, and a river with nine bends.
+Though not incredibly high, fog and mist always shroud the mountain peaks.
+The moisture gets accumulated on the rocky sides of the mountains.
+It then flows down these rocks to the roots of the tea plants, enriching them with minerals and creating the unique Yan Yun (岩韵 – "rock rhyme") taste, for which "Golden Water Turtle" Shui Jin Gui Oolong Tea is famous.

-The legend of the Golden Water Turtle dates way back, when Wuyi mountain dwellers lived high on the slopes, cultivating delicious tea bushes.
+The legend of the Golden Water Turtle dates way back when Wuyi mountain dwellers lived high on the slopes, cultivating delicious tea bushes.
 One day a strong storm washed down the tea bushes, along with clay and rocks, onto another farmland.
-Once the storm passed, the tea bush growing from the mud resembled a swimming longevity turtle, hence the name — Water Turtle.
+Once the storm passed, the tea bush growing from the mud resembled a swimming longevity turtle, hence the Water Turtle name.
 Today, only three original tea bushes remain.
-While these bushes are preserved and no tea is harvested from them, our Shui Jin Gui is cultivated from these bushes.
+While these bushes are subject to strict protective measures, and no one can harvest their tea leaves, our Shui Jin Gui is descending from them.